mcguinlu/robvis/README.md

 License
 -------

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mcguinlu/robvis/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 Acknowledgments
 ---------------